typealiased/mockingbird/README.md

 ### Automatic Integration

 Use the Mockingbird CLI to set up a destination unit test target.
 List all source targets that should generate mocks.
+Below, Mockingbird will mock types in `Bird` and `BirdManagers` which can then be used in `BirdTests`.

 ```bash
 $ mockingbird install \
   --targets Bird BirdManagers \
   --destination BirdTests
 ```

-By default, Mockingbird will generate mocks for all dependencies  You can optionally list all source targets that should generate mocks.

 ### Manual Integration